The Navigator service module

 General architecture of the Navigator platform.
 Credit: NPO Lavochkin

-Dubbed Navigator, the vehicle was adopted for the Elektro-L and Elektro-M meteorological satellites, as well as for the Spektr-R (Radioastron), Spektr-RG (Rentgen), Spektr-UF, Gamma-400, Spektr-M (Millimetron) space observatories and the Arktika remote-sensing and communications satellites.
+Dubbed Navigator, the vehicle was adopted for the Elektro-L and Elektro-M meteorological satellites, as well as for the Spektr-R (Radioastron), Spektr-RG (Rentgen), Spektr-UF, Gamma-400, Spektr-M (Millimetron) space observatories and the Arktika remote-sensing, weather and communications satellites.
 As of 2008, Spektr-R and Gamma-400 missions were expected to use a basic Navigator platform, while Spektr-RG and Spektr-UV telescopes would need some adaptation in case of their launch into the L2 libration points.
 A version of the platform designated Navigator-M would be used in the Spektr-M project.

 According to NPO Lavochkin, the Navigator platform was designed to work on geostationary, Sun-sunchronous, highly elliptical Earth orbits and even near the so-called Libration or Lagrangian points, essentially in deep space.
 The satellite based on that platform could be integrated with Soyuz, Zenit or Proton launchers.

 An onboard flight control complex, BKU, of the Navigator platform was developed by MOKB Mars.